-Jamie Henkel, PFLAG National’s Equality & Diversity Partnerships Manager, shared her own story to illustrate how easy this can be:
+Jamie Henkel, PFLAG National’s Learning & Inclusion Manager, shared her own story to illustrate how easy this can be:

 “My little brother is a high-school Latin teacher and has just begun his fifth year of teaching at a charter school in North Carolina.
 (I guess he’s not so little anymore!)

 He is a straight ally and has been really intentional about sharing that with the administration at his school, with other teachers, and with his students.
 A lot of that has been through visible allyship.
 For example, he participated in the Straight for Equality “I’m an ally because…” photo campaign and has his card, which reads “I am a straight ally because students need one” displayed in his classroom.
 He never shies away from talking about the fact that I work at PFLAG and how proud he is of the work we do.

 For the first time ever, his school has an openly trans student who is now attending school in her affirmed gender.
 He was worried about how the administration, other teachers, students, and especially parents would react.
 And so far he has been pleasantly surprised.

 Perhaps most interesting for him is that because he’s been so visible and out about being an ally over the years, many people are turning to him for more information.
 He’d be the first to admit he still has a lot to learn about gender identity and expression but I think he’s excited to learn more and to help everyone around him support this student and help make her feel welcome and accepted.”